District 1: All of St. Mary Parish

 Mr. Adam Crappel began serving on the United Houma Nation Tribal Council in June 2012.
 On July 11, 2015 Mr. Crappel was elected Vice Principal Chief.
 He is the owner and President of A&E Office Machines, Inc. based in Morgan City, Louisiana.
 He represents District 1, which encompasses all of St. Mary Parish.

 To contact Adam Crappel by email, click here.

 District 2: Terrebonne Parish – Bourg/Bayou Blue (70343), Chauvin (70344), and Montegut/Point aux Chene/Isle de Jean Charles (70377)

 Originally from the Pointe Aux Chene area, Foussell currently resides in Montegut, Louisiana.
-During his time on council, he hopes to be a voice for the tribe and help guide the tribe towards federal recognition.
-Some activities he likes to do on his free time is spend time with his family, kickboxing, and playing basketball.
+During his time on council, he hopes to be a voice for the tribe and guide the tribe towards federal recognition.
+In his free time, he likes to spend time with his family, kickbox, and play basketball.
 He also has an interest in the legal aspects of the tribe.

 To contact Lance by email, click here.

 Janzen M.N.
 Verdin